pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 }
 ```

-## Switching to different environments
+## Switching to different environments-specific variables

 You may have noticed that you can declare multiple variable environments with the attribute `env_*` (e.g. env_production, env_staging...).
 These can be switched easily.
 You just need to specify the `--env <environment_name>` when acting on the application declaration.